rbtcollins/bitnami-docker/vcloud/redmine/README.md

 Next, go to the **Gateway > Firewall Rules** configuration page and add the **inbound-HTTP** rule as shown in the screenshot below:

 ![gateway_firewall_add-inbound-HTTP](images/25_gateway_firewall_add-inbound-HTTP.jpg)

+## Access your Redmine server

+Now that the firewall is open, you can access the service using the public IP address of your gateway.
+Visit `http://x.x.x.x` where `x.x.x.x` is the public IP address of the gateway from the [Network Configuration](#network-configuration) section.